Reclam: History

 In 1802 Charles Henri Reclam (1776–1844), whose family originated from Savoy, had moved to Leipzig where he established a bookselling business.
-His son Anton Philipp completed his apprenticeship as a book printer and bookseller and borrowed money to purchase the Literarisches Museum, a lending library in Leipzig's inner city.
+His son Anton Philipp completed his apprenticeship as a book printer and bookseller and borrowed money to purchase the Literarisches Museum, a lending library in Leipzig-Mitte, Grimmaische Strasse.
 During the Restoration period and under the terms of the Carlsbad Decrees, it quickly evolved to a centre of intellectual and literary circles of the pre-revolutionary Vormärz era.

 On 1 October 1828 Anton Philipp Reclam founded his own publishing house, first named Verlag des literarischen Museums.
 When he sold the library in 1837, the company was renamed Philipp Reclam jun.
 Two years later, he also acquired a Leipzig printing workshop and he was then able to produce his books in large numbers.
 However, the liberal leaning tone of his publications earned him a sales ban in the countries of the Austrian Empire and a prison sentence by a Leipzig court for publishing a German translation of Thomas Paine's The Age of Reason (Das Zeitalter der Vernunft).

 After the failed German revolutions of 1848–49, Reclam changed his policies and concentrated on the mass distribution of literary classics.
 From 1858 to 1865 he published the complete works of William Shakespeare.

 In 1856 the German Confederation passed a law giving 30 years copyright protection to the works of all authors who had died before 9 November 1837.
 From 9 November 1867, when all these rights ended, Reclam was able to publish German Enlightenment authors like Goethe, Schiller, Lessing and many others, without needing to pay any royalties, and thus sell them for lower prices.
 The first title of the Universal-Bibliothek series, Goethe's Faust I, was published on 10 November 1867.

 The Universal-Bibliothek enabled a wide range of literary texts to be made widely available, contributing significantly to popular education and the promotion of European classical literature.
 The firm strongly relied on the latest production methods and marketing strategies to attain consistently low sales prices.
 When Anton Philipp Reclam died in 1896, his Universal-Bibliothek comprised about 3,500 books.
 Title number 5,000 was published in 1908.